-Planning a school formal or after-party?
-Be wary of scammers and businesses offering the ‘ultimate experience’ by following these important tips:
+If you’re planning a school formal or after-party, be aware of scammers and businesses offering the ‘ultimate experience’.

 - Conduct your own research on the operator.
 Do an online search and if possible, get references from people who have used them before.